 Life is simple when we can easily categorize things into their appropriate swim lanes.
-As the security industry has grown, and new problems have emerged, there has been a rapid growth of tool companies, purpose-built to address individual problems—effectively adding more and more swim lanes to the pool.
-At a certain point, things got too complicated and a new non-security related problem emerged: “How do I manage this rapidly-growing sets of tools?”
+As the security industry has grown, and new problems have emerged, there has been a rapid growth of tool companies, purpose-built to address individual problems — effectively adding more and more swim lanes to the pool.
+At a certain point, things got too complicated, and a new non-security related problem emerged: “How do I manage this rapidly growing sets of tools for effective security outcomes?”

 The market at large, took two distinct approaches to address this problem: building more tools and building out managed services.

 The first involved creating yet another tool—designed to pull the information from all of these other disparate tools and work with them in a single console.
 And just like that, a new security point-product sprung up to solve the tool-set problem, which has subsequently morphed into what we know as Security Information and Event Management, or SIEM.
 This was a viable solution for companies that had the security maturity and staffing to solve the problem of individual tool complexity, but all it really accomplishes is to put all the problems in one place versus having to search across multiple tools.
 Did it really help drive better security outcomes?

 This brings us to the second solution: outsource it!
 Numerous national, regional and local managed security service providers (MSSPs) sprung up to offload this particular challenge from the customers.
 Of course, this didn’t really address the problem either—it just shifted the burden of responsibility and moved the cost from a head-count expense to a recurring OpEx (operational expense) charge.
 This was a fine way to make the problem go away, and was a convenient option for many organizations, but it didn’t really fix any of the fundamental problems that created this mess in the first place.